freeCodeCamp/freeCodeCamp/guide/english/algorithms/brute-force-algorithms/index.md

 The time complexity of brute force is <b> O(n*m) </b>.
 So, if we were to search for a string of 'n' characters in a string of 'm' characters using brute force, it would take us n * m tries.

+Another example: The knapsack problem - One of the common analogies for this problem is the calls the tale of three thieves who break into a room filled with Bars of Gold, Silver and Copper, they each have a bag that can take at most a combined weight of 20kg.
+A bar of gold weighs 15kg and is worth $5,000 per kilogram, Silver weighs 10kg and is worth $3,000 per kilogram, and each bar of copper is weighed at 8kg costing $2,000 per kilogram.
+The problem is: What combination of gold, silver and copper will give the individual thieves the highest amount of worth in the bag.

 #### More Information:

 <a href="https://en.wikipedia.org/wiki/Brute-force_search"> Wikipedia </a>